aitec-cn/urdoing/README.md

 POST  /users/delete   -d '[{"user_id":123456},{"user_id":891011},...]'
 ```

-Aditionally,for some special operations,wo can add custom action freely,for example ,we need to merge two users in to one,we could do it in this way:
+Aditionally,for some special operations,wo can add custom doing freely,for example ,we need to merge two users in to one,we could do it in this way:

 Merge two users into one:
 ```rust